PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 ## How to use the library

-General notes on how to use the library:

-- coordinate convention: TODO

 The following sections describe specific functionality.
 Apart from that, any other PX4 topic can be subscribed or published directly.